Educational Resource Library

 Bring a medium saucepan of water to a boil.
 Cook the English peas until they are cooked through (about 8 minutes).
 Place the cooked peas in a bowl of ice water to stop the cooking process and keep the peas green.

 Drain the peas and place in a medium mixing bowl.
-Puree the peas in a blender of with an immersion blender with the heavy cream Salt and pepper to taste.
+Puree the peas in an immersion blender with the heavy cream.
+Add salt and pepper to taste.

 Place a medium saute pan over medium heat.
 Lightly coat the bottom of the pan with olive oil.
 Add the shallot and sweat for several minutes until the shallot is very soft but not browned.
 Add the Arborio rice and stir until each grain of rice is coated with the olive oil.
 Add the white wine.